ubershmekel/ld50/README.md

 ## Last hour plan

-* Finish adding card sounds
+* ✅Finish adding card sounds
 * Add a "next" button to the first splash screen so you don't miss the content there
 * Add something to make the goal of surviving weeks more obvious.